Tennis-Flying ants invade Wimbledon's hallowed courts

-LONDON, July 5 Rising temperatures and humidity caused an unlikely problem at Wimbledon on Wednesday as the All England Club was infested with flying ants.
+LONDON, July 5 (Reuters) - Rising temperatures and humidity caused an unlikely problem at Wimbledon on Wednesday as the All England Club was infested with flying ants.

 Players, officials and spectators were all affected, with some - such as Croatian player Donna Vekic - even seen applying insect repellant during the changeovers in her second round match with Johanna Konta on Centre Court.